 “But he that received seed into the good ground is he that HEARS the word, and understands it; which also bears fruit and brings forth, some a hundredfold, some sixty, some thirty.”

 At some point they received seeds on good ground.
 Notice that in Matthew 13:23, those that received seed into good ground, are those who heard the word.
 Back to Revelation 3:3, He instructed them to, Remember How they received and HEARD.
-Again, Matthew 13:23, says that those who received on good ground are those who HEARD.
-Therefore, they received on good ground and received and heard the word and understood it at one point.
+Again, Matthew 13:23, says that those who received on good ground are those who HEARD the word and understood it and they brought forth fruit.
+The called out assembly in Sardis, at one point received on good ground; they received and heard the word and understood it at one point.

 In Revelation 3:3, he reminds them and commands them to remember that moment.
 The moment they were enthusiastic and zealous when they received.
 He told them to hold fast, hold quickly and tightly this time and to not let the enemy steal it.
-Like those who received seeds on the wayside and heard and understood but the adversary came and stole that which was sown.
+Like those who received seeds on the wayside, they heard but the adversary came and stole that which was sown.
 (Matthew 13:4, 19).
-He then instructed them to repent, to turn from their fruitless ways and turn back to God; to be fruitful.
+He then instructed them to repent, to turn from their fruitless ways and turn back to God; and be fruitful.

 James 2:17-19, 26 reads,

 James 2, lets us know that faith without any works and any fruit is DEAD.
-He then goes on to let us know that just believing in God is not enough for even the demons believe and fear God.
+He then goes on to let us know that just believing in God is not enough, for even the demons believe and fear God.
+(Remember in Revelation 3:1, He says I know your work, that you have a name, that you live, but are dead.
+They had a reputation of being believers, of believing in God, but, the demons also believe.
+What sets one a part is their actions, their works).
 Just as the body without the spirit is dead so is faith without any works or fruit.
-Remember Revelation 3:1, ” I know your work, that you have a name, that you live and are DEAD.”
+Remember in Revelation 3:1 He tells them, ” I know your work, that you have a name, that you live and are DEAD.”
 In other words, fruitless.

 Next question, How do we complete our work?
 We complete our work, by following the instructions of the Most High.
 Each of us are instructed individually.
 Let us look at the instructions given to the assembly (Church) in Sardis, which can be applied to each of us.
 He warned them to “Be watchful and strengthen the things which remain that are ready to die” and to “Remember HOW you have received and heard, and hold fast and repent.”
 These same instructions can be applied to us today.
 We are to get to work, labor and bear fruit for the Kingdom.
 Remember the parable of Talents (Matthew 25:30).
 We want to hear the Father say, Well done my good and faithful servant: you have been faithful over a few things, I will make you ruler over many things: enter into the joy of your LORD.”
 Matthew 25:21.